Stability studies on subtractively-fabricated CMOS-compatible superconducting transmon qubits: Abstract

 \section{Abstract}

 Developing fault-tolerant quantum processors with error correction demands large arrays of physical qubits whose key performance metrics (coherence times, control fidelities) must remain within specifications over both short and long timescales.
-Here we investigated the temporal stability of subtractively fabricated CMOS-compatible superconducting transmon qubits.
+CMOS-compatible subtractive fabrication processes are promising candidates for industrially scalable and mass-produced qubit manufacturing.
+Here, we investigate the temporal stability of superconducting transmon qubits fabricated accordingly.
 During a single cooldown and over a period of 95 hours, we monitored several parameters for 8 qubits, including coherence times $T_1$ and $T_2^*$, which exhibit fluctuations originating primarily from the interaction between two-level system (TLS) defects and the host qubit.
-We also demonstrate that subtractively-fabricated superconducting quantum devices align with the theoretical predictions that higher mean lifetimes $T_1$ correspond to larger fluctuations.
-To assess long-term stability, we tracked two representative qubits over 10 cooldown cycles spanning more than one year.
-We observed an average total downward shift in both qubit transition frequencies of approximately 61\:MHz within the thermal cycles considered.
+Qubit frequencies remain generally stable with variations confined to a 100\,kHz-interval.
+By comparison with literature data on lift-off-fabricated qubits, we find that our devices exhibit the same scaling of $T_1$ variance to mean $T_1$, demonstrating equivalent stability and indicating that TLS-driven $T_1$ fluctuations are insensitive to the choice of fabrication method.
+To assess long-term stability over multiple cooldowns, we tracked two representative qubits over 10 cooldown cycles spanning more than one year.
+Within the thermal cycles considered, we observed a cumulative downward shift in qubit transition frequencies of approximately 61\:MHz on average across both qubits, likely caused by progressive aging of the Josephson junction's oxide barrier.
 In contrast, readout resonator frequencies decreased only marginally.
-Meanwhile, $T_1$ exhibits fluctuations from cycle to cycle, but maintains a stable baseline value.
+Meanwhile, $T_1$ exhibits cycle-to-cycle fluctuations attributable to TLS spectrum reconfiguration, but maintains a stable baseline value throughout the observation period.
+Together, these findings validate subtractively fabricated CMOS-compatible qubits as a viable platform for scalable quantum processors, exhibiting competitive stability compared with lift-off devices.